 Testimonials can help you build a strong brand and confirm that you truly do what you say you can do.
 Whether you’re a seasoned independent professional or have just a few projects under your belt, it’s never too late to start collecting feedback.
 Here are six creative ways to get client testimonials.

-1. Offer a Form on Your Website
+1. Include a Form on Your Website

 Make it easy for clients to write a review by including a link to a form on the testimonials page of your personal website.
 A well-organized testimonials page that features interesting projects, detailed feedback, and links to client websites may incentivize clients to leave a review of their own.
 Your testimonial form should include a few questions specific to your services as well as a blank section where clients can write in their own feedback.

 If you speak with a client who is willing to write a testimonial, this form can also serve as a useful next step.
 Rather than having to continuously follow up with a client, direct them to the form where they can quickly and easily leave their feedback.

 If a client compliments your services in an email, over the phone, or even during an in-person conversation, write down the review and ask them if it would be okay to feature it on your website (you never want someone to be taken aback).
 Even small bits of praise that describe your services such as, “Thank you so much for the great editing job.
 I didn’t have to change a single thing!” can be a useful review to capture and feature.

 3. Flatter, Then Ask

 If you want to ask a client for a testimonial but aren’t sure how to begin the conversation, try starting with a compliment.
 Let the client know why a testimonial from them would be particularly valuable.
 You may say something like, “Your opinion really means a lot to me.
 Would you mind sharing your thoughts about the recent work I did for you?”
 Or, “I’m so happy to hear the new software system I installed has been helping to improve productivity and efficiency for your business!
 Would you be willing to share your experience working with me through a LinkedIn recommendation?”